chestnutfield/trello-card-margin/README.md

 # trello-card-margin
-Tampermonkey script for adding background colors to Trello cards
+Tampermonkey script for adding margin to Trello card description